Letter from Dr. Janson: Real and Imagined Risks

 this level of risk, you can be sure the government would be

 trying to ban them altogether.

-On the other hand, dietary supplements are helping millions
+On the other hand, dietary supplements are helping millions of

-people to prevent and treat chronic degenerative diseases
+people to prevent and treat chronic degenerative diseases as well

 as everyday health problems.
 Side effects from nutritional

 products and herbs are few, and serious side effects are very

 rare, while deaths are virtually non-existent.
 If we spend time

 and resources warning people about unlikely risks, they become

 inured to warnings about real risks, and we waste the energy we